A simple rustic summer dish, this tasty panzanella from Tuscany is perfect as a light lunch or for picnics.

 Stale Tuscan bread is ideal for this dish as it holds its shape well and doesn’t become soggy and mushy when wet.
 However, outside of Italy it is almost impossible to find, unless you make your own.

-- First, remove any sharp flavour from the onions by soaking them in water and vinegar, so they become milder.
+- First, remove the sharp flavour of the onions by soaking them in water and vinegar, so they become milder.

-- Then salt the tomatoes and leave to rest for a while so the liquid drains out and the tomato juices combine with the flavours of the dressing.
+- Salt the tomatoes and leave to rest for a while so the liquid drains out and the tomato juices combine with the flavours of the dressing.

-- Mix everything together and chill for an hour so, till the flavours come together.
+- Next, mix everything together and chill for around an hour so the flavours come together.

 Panzanella can be enjoyed as a main or side dish.